 The dip-points.rxat file contains all dip points.
-There are also files that only include dip points for each well or surface, named dip-points-Well.rxat and where Well is replaced by the well names.
+There are also files that only include dip points for each well or surface, named dip-points-Well.rxat and dip-points-Surf.rxat where Well and Surf are replaced by the well and surface names respectively.
 The file format is ROXAR ATTRIBUTES TEXT.
 See Table 7.14 for details.